getfem/getfem/doc/sphinx/source/project/libdesc_interface.rst

   Three dots at the end of the parameter list (``...``) mean that additional parameters are possible.
 Optional parameters can be described with brackets.
 For instance ``/*@SET v = ('name'[, @int i])``.
-But be carreful how it is interpreted by the :file:`extract_doc` script to build the python interface.
+But be careful how it is interpreted by the :file:`extract_doc` script to build the python interface.

   The second to fifth parameters of the macro correspond respectively to